getreu/ascii-hangman/README.md

 suggesting letters or numbers, within a certain number of guesses.
 In this version for children the computer selects a word, phrase or sentence randomly out of a word-list defined in a configuration file.
 As a reward, with every guessed letter, some ASCII-art is gradually disclosed.
+ASCII-Hangman comes with a library containing more than 300 different built-in ASCII-art images.

 ```
 ASCII-ART HANGMAN FOR KIDS